top of page

 • The Quiet Place (2018) -- Movie ends before the worldwide conflict is resolved.
 However, the movie centers on a family who does figure out how to defeat the creatures surrounding them.
 From the perspective of the main characters, the conflict is resolved.

 • Avatar (2009)– During the last quarter-second of the film, the main character opens his eyes.
 Notice the name of the movie is called “Avatar,” and not “Na'vi," "Pandora," or "The Blue Tree People."
-This is because the central theme of the movie is the transformation of the main character (the "Avatar").
-When I saw the movie, I cringed in my seat waiting for those eyes to open.
+This is because the movie's central theme is the transformation of the main character (the "Avatar").
+When I saw the movie, I cringed in my seat, waiting for those eyes to open.
 Had they not, I would have given the movie the grade of "F" and would have put it on the top of my list of failed movies--not because the ending wasn't what most viewers wanted, but because without his eyes opening (or the character dying), there would have been no ending.

 • Chaos Walking (2021) -- The movie is criticized for not explaining many parts of the story, such as: What is the Noise?
 Why doesn't it affect women?
 What are the Spackle (the nemesis alien beings), and what becomes of them?
 But such questions don't matter because the main plotline is resolved.

 As viewers and readers, we may want more parts of stories to resolve than the main theme.
 We may want the ending more to our liking.
 And I relate to this.
-But a story whose main plotline is not resolved is a crime against nature and a blasphemy against all that is good.
+But a story whose main plotline is not resolved is a crime against nature and blasphemy against all that is good.

-If you as the author don’t know the real point of your story, then you will not know how to finish it.
+If you, as the author, don’t know the real point of your story, then you will not know how to finish it.
 This isn’t just me pontificating.
 This is serious business.
 If you want your readers to hate you, leave off the ending.

 Mona Lisa